History of Sabah

-Pre-historic Sabah
+Prehistoric Sabah

 During the Last Glacial Maximum about 20,000 years ago, Sabah and the rest of Borneo island was connected to mainland Asia in a landmass known as the Sundaland.
 Subsequent deglaciation, which caused global sea level to rise, resulted in the Sundaland being submerged, separating Borneo from the rest of Asia.
 Earliest human settlement in the region is believed to have dated back about 20,000–30,000 years ago.
 These early humans are believed to be Australoid or Negrito people, but the reason for their sudden disappearance is unknown.
 Stone tools and artefacts have been found in Madai and Baturong caves and in the archaeological site in Lake Tingkayu near the district of Kunak which were estimated to date back from 28,000 to 17,000 years ago.
 The tools found there were considered advanced for its period.
 There was evidence of human cave-dwellings around 15,000–6,000 years ago.
 An ongoing 2012 study by Universiti Sains Malaysia and Sabah State Museum revealed the discovery of stone tools in Mansuli Valley near Lahad Datu believed to be 235,000 years old, and in another site in Kampung Lipasu, Bingkor believed to be at least 200,000 years old.
 These recent findings suggests that human settlement in Sabah and Malaysia have existed much earlier than previously thought, which is about 40,000 years ago in Niah Caves, Sarawak.

 The earliest ascertained wave of human migration, believed to be Austronesian, occurred around 5,000 years ago.
-This wave of migration is believed to represent the time when the indigenous hill people of present-day Sabah had first arrived, namely the Murut, Kadazan-Dusun and Orang Sungai, while Brunei Malays settlement appeared somewhat later.
+This wave of migration is believed to represent the time when the indigenous hill people of present-day Sabah had first arrived, namely the Murut, Lundayeh, Kadazan-Dusun and Orang Sungai, while Brunei Malays settlement appeared somewhat later.
 It is believed that some Australoid or Negrito people have interbred with later Austronesian migrants and remained in Borneo, while others have migrated to other places such as Melanesia, the Lesser Sunda Islands and Australia continent.
 Some anthropologists such as S.G.
 Tan and Thomas R. Williams believe that the Austronesian are more closely related to a number of indigenous groups in the Philippines and Formosa (Taiwan) than to the indigenous peoples of neighbouring Sarawak and Kalimantan, These claims were also supported by the findings of Charles Hose and William McDougall in their account of the "Pagan Tribes of Borneo".